-Prefer chaining methods back to back than creating new every transformation
+Prefer chaining methods back to back than creating new variable every transformation:

 const newArr = []; newArr .filter(x => x === true) .map(el => el)